-About 22.5 million people in Bangladesh have been found to be suffering from about 13 types of mental disorders in a government survey conducted in 2019.
+About 22.5 million people in Bangladesh are suffering from about 13 types of mental disorders, in a government survey conducted in 2019.
 Besides the adult population, 13.6% of children aged between 7 and 17 were also found to be suffering from mental disorders.
-More alarmingly, the survey found that 92.3% of the adult respondents and 94.5% of child respondents diagnosed with different mental disorders do not receive any treatment.
-Although Bangladesh has been identified as a country with a vulnerable record in the mental health care sector by the international community, it spends only 0.44% of the national health budget in this sector and has 0.073 psychiatrists per 100,000 population.
-So, there is a critical need to cater to the mental health needs of Bangladesh and thus, it is also important to look at the current offerings in the mental health sector of Bangladesh.
+More alarmingly, the survey found that 92.3% of adult and 94.5% of child respondents diagnosed with different mental disorders do not receive any treatment.
+Although Bangladesh has been identified as a country with a vulnerable record in the mental health care sector by the international community, it spends only 0.44% of the national health budget in this sector and has 0.073 psychiatrists per 100,000 people.
+So, there is a critical need to cater to the mental health needs of Bangladesh, and thus, it is also essential to look at the current offerings in the mental health sector of Bangladesh.

-Traditional Services have proven inadequate in recent times and have gradually been replaced or supplemented by online services that can provide emergency solutions.
+Traditional services have proven inadequate and have gradually been replaced or supplemented by online services that can provide emergency solutions.
 Some of the traditional services offered are as follows:

 |Institution||Mode of operation||Services|